justin808/justin808.github.io/source/about/about-justin-gordon-programming.markdown

 </p>
 <p>
-Part of me regrets a bit that I didn't study computer science, but at the time, I just loved learning about so many other subjects, especially math, economics, statistics, and a vast array of liberal arts topics.
-I just loved learning.
-And I was growing up.
+Part of me regrets a bit that I didn't study computer science, but at the time, I loved learning about so many other subjects, especially math, economics, statistics, and a vast array of liberal arts topics.
 </p>
 </div>